 Read the full review: Corsair Ironclaw RGB

-Read the full review: Creative Sound BlasterX Siege M04
+Read the full review: Razer Basilisk V2

 How to choose the best gaming mouse

-Meanwhile, a high polling rate gives you faster response times.
-The polling rate is measured in hertz, so it usually ranges from around 125 to 1,000Hz.
+Meanwhile, a high polling rate means you’re getting faster response times.
+The polling rate is measured in hertz, and it usually ranges from around 125 to 1,000Hz.
 The latter means that your mouse’s position is reported to your computer 1,000 times per second.

-Gabe Carey has also contributed to this article
+Gabe Carey and Michelle Rae Uy have also contributed to this article